WPLookout/wp-lookout/readme.txt

 * 2FA account security
 * Email support

+If WordPress auto-updates are sending you too many notifications from all of your sites, you can also use WP Lookout to stay on top of what's changing in a consolidated, easy to digest way and then filter out those other notifications.

 For more information about WP Lookout, [check out our website at WPLookout.com](https://wplookout.com).

 By enabling a connection between your site and WP Lookout, you agree to the [WP Lookout terms of service](https://wplookout.com/terms-and-conditions/).